rwf2/Rocket/README.md

 extensions.
 This means that the first two unwieldly lines in the introductory example above are required.

 Rocket checks minimum rustc version required.
 It is specified in `codegen/build.rs`.
+For example

+`const MIN_DATE: &'static str = "2017-03-30";`

 To get rustc from 2017-03-30, you need to install at least nightly-2017-03-31.